byte4RR4Y/rock4se-image-builder/README.md

 ---------------------------------------------------
     ./runqemu.sh output/Debian-experimental-CLI-build-1708567367/Debian-experimental-CLI.img
 ---------------------------------------------------
+This is just for testing if the image boots.
+There's no network setup.

+But it's cool...       :-P

 # Adding custom packages to install
     -If you want to add packages to install, append it to config/apt-packages.txt